CelineKaslin/CV/README.md

 Afterwards the company I was working for in a sales - customer service role saw my potential and financed some more online courses about Python.
 Proving my motivation, abilities and passion for it, they offer me to join the platform team and gave me the amazing opportunity of my life to be trained to software development in a coding bootcamp.

 I have always been interested to understand how things are working and interlinked to each other.
 I've started by trying to understand the humans thought by doing a MA in Philosophy and then by being graduated and working as a nurse in the complex area of mental health during 3 years.<br/>
-I reached a point where I realized that the world and environment we are living in, have a bigger impact than we imagine on our behaviours and is what made and continue to make the changes for the future of the humanity.<br/>
+I reached a point where I realised that the world and environment we are living in, have a bigger impact than we imagine on our behaviours and is what made and continue to make the changes for the future of the humanity.<br/>
 I thought about our actual world and all this technology surrounding us and making our world going and progressing so fast.
 Those parameters in our life that we do not even notice but which are impacting so much on us, and on the future generations coming.<br/>

 And from that point I decided that I wanted to understand how what is making our day to day life is working and to be part of it by being able to bring some contribution to it.<br/>